maciejg-git/litewind-alpine-documentation/documentation/select.md

 ### Select multiple values

-The `data-multiple` prop allows selection of multiple values.
+The `data-multiple` prop enables the selection of multiple values.

 {% render "example.liquid" example: "examples/select-multiple.html", tabs: examples.selectMultiple %}

 ### Async items

-To load items from remote resource simply assign them to the `items` property.
-In the following example items are fetched after opening select menu.
+To load items from a remote resource, simply assign them to the `items` property.
+In the example below, the items are fetched when the select menu is opened.

 {% render "example.liquid" example: "examples/select-server.html", tabs: examples.selectServer %}